tuan188/MGiGen/README.md

 Output:

 ```
-Text has been copied to clipboard.
+The result has been copied to the pasteboard.
 ```

 Content in the pasteboard: